Overreact4670/NextDNS-CLI-HA-Add-on/DOCS.md

 ---

-### `discovery_dns` — string (default: `""`)
+### `discovery_dns` — string (optional)

 The IP address of a DNS server used to look up LAN client hostnames.
-If left empty, the address learned automatically via DHCP is used (usually your router).
+Leave this field empty to use the address learned automatically via DHCP (usually your router).

 Set this explicitly to your router's LAN IP for the most reliable hostname discovery: